-Although the labor force definition has changed over this period, using the current definition of the labor force and taking the calculated average labor force to population ratio for the recent period and applying this ratio to the rest of the population series, the labor force has certainly grown over this period: from 6.5 million in 1939, to 8 million in 1948, to 34 million in 2004.
+Although the labor force definition has changed over this period, using the current definition of the labor force to be the population of 15 year olds and above and taking the calculated average labor force ratio to population for the recent period and applying this ratio to the rest of the population series, the labor force has grown by this amount over this period: 1939, 6.5 million; 1948, 8.0 million; and today (2004) 34.0 million.
 The growth of the labor force shows at once that the challenge to provide employment in the Philippine economy is daunting.

-The country has crafted-over the years-a set of labor policies designed to create social justice for the working man.
-This set of laws have followed labor standards relatively close to the modern labor standards, at least in written form, that are found in advanced industrial countries.
+The country has crafted - over the years - a set of labor policies that are designed to create social justice for the working man.
+This set of laws have followed labor standards that are relatively close to the modern labor standards, at least in written form, that are found in advanced industrial countries.
 It has developed, in addition, a large labor department bureaucracy and a long jurisprudence on labor issues, based on the strictures of the labor policies.
-A list of the basic rights of workers is attached as List 1, in the Statistical Appendix.
+A list of the basic rights of workers is attached as Table x1 in the appendix.

-2.1.
 The excess labor supply